ugonnaagwu/practicechangeremote/Week 2/[ENG2.3]Branching, merging, and merge conflicts.md

     ***Share your solutions for Week 1 exercises with us on Github***

     * Clone the [Exercise repository](https://github.com/tnt-summer-academy/Exercises) on Github to your local machine
-    * Clone your team  scratch repository to your local machine.
-You can use the Repositories search functionality to local your team repo.
+    * Clone **your team scratch repository** to your local machine.
+You can use the Repositories search functionality to locate your team repo.
 Such as Search for Team12-2022-ScratchRepo.
-    * Create a work directory with the following name: FirstNamesLastIntial (e.g. AliceB).
+    * Create a work directory with the following name: **FirstNamesLastIntial** (e.g. AliceB).
 Please follow the naming convention as coaches and instructors will look for these specific name formats.
     * Prepare your local work directory and move it inside the cloned team repository to move forward.
 Stage and Commit any pending changes.
     * Create a branch and switch to it.
     * Push your solutions to the following week 1 exercises to your branch: